MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-started.md

 ---
 title: Get started using Data Activator
-description: Learn how to get started using Data Activator.
+description: Learn how to get started using Data Activator and unleash the power of data-driven decision making in your organization.
 author: davidiseminger
 ms.author: davidi
-ms.topic: concept-article
+ms.topic: how to
-ms.custom:
+ms.custom: FY25Q1-Linter
-  - ignite-2023-fabric
+ms.date: 09/09/2024
-ms.date: 11/20/2023
+#customer intent: As a Fabric user I want to get started with Data Activator.
 ---

 # Get started with Data Activator